-This year’s WordsThaw Writers Festival was a huge success.
+The 2017 WordsThaw Writers Festival was a huge success.
 We at the Malahat would like to take this opportunity to thank the authors, sponsors, organizations, and especially our readers and participants who made the event everything that it was.
-We look forward to seeing you again next year!
-In the meantime, check out photos from this year’s festival (courtesy of Spencer Pickles).
+We look forward to seeing you again in 2018!

 Malahat publicity manager Patrick Grace spoke with Jacques Dufresne, host of the Radio-Canada afternoon show “Boulevard du Pacifique” about this year’s WordsThaw Writers Festival.